mcranford13/Ps2Plus/README.md

 ## **Analog Stick Setup**

 > 1. Press Select, L1, and L2 to enter configuration mode.
-The PS2 should say that there is no controller connected.
+The PS2 should say that there is no controller connected (if you are in a game).
-> 2. Move the analog stick slowly in a circle.
+> 2. Move the analog sticks slowly in a circle.
 > 3. Press Select, L1, and R1 to exit.
 The PS2 should now recognize the controller.
 > 4. Reboot the controller (rebooting the ps2 works too).
 > Analog sticks should now be working.